J0nas80/swt-project/README.md

   - infrastructure/postgre/postgres.env
 - Portweiterleitung
   - compose.yaml
+- frontend configuration and springs internal port
+  - .env

 Note that mosquitto.env file is used to give connection information to backend and fake_service containers.
-Make sure the configuration matches the mosquitto.conf file.
+Make sure the configuration of port and hostname matches the port in mosquitto.conf file and host as container name.

 ## Running the Project

-Explain in detail how to run the project, including:

-Starting the database

-Initializing data (if needed, via scripts)

-Starting the server
+The compose file builds all components and execute them.

 ```bash,ignore
 # Example: Initialize the database